Jean-Tinland/simple-bar/README.md

 - Remove, move spaces on space hover (1s delay / instant while `cmd` key is pressed) (**Only with SIP disabled**)
 - Add space on "plus" button click (**Only with SIP disabled**)

-Clickable elements have a border showing on hover in order to easily identify them.
+Clickable elements have an outline showing up on hover in order to easily identify them.

-## Refresh bar on app or workspace change

-~~The widget for displaying yabai workspaces and process aren't refreshing automatically or with a delay.\
-To refresh them on space or display change, you can add these lines utilizing [yabai's signals](https://github.com/koekeishiya/yabai/wiki/Commands#automation-with-rules-and-signals) at the end of `.yabairc`...~~

-`simple-bar` is now setting itself all the required signals.
-You can safely remove all your signals set in your `.yabairc`.

 ## Customization